The best live TV streaming service in 2025: Cable TV alternatives that save you money

 The best streaming service for international sports

 All of these live TV streaming services offer some sports content, but Fubo is one of the best cable TV alternatives because it has practically every single sport you could ask for.
-NFL fans can see every game on Fubo, with its strong list of local broadcast channels (including ABC, CBS, FOX, NBC), as well as the recently-added ESPN (as well as ESPN2 and 3), and the NFL Network.
+NFL fans can see every game on Fubo, with its strong list of local broadcast channels (including ABC, CBS, FOX and NBC), as well as the recently-added ESPN (as well as ESPN2 and ESPN3), and the NFL Network.

 On top of that, you get international sports with 8 beIN Sports channels, the Big Ten Network, the Golf Channel and the TUDN (formerly known as UniVision Deportes Network) channels.
 It's a sports lover's buffet.
-Fubo is getting regional sports networks, freeing them from being DirecTV Stream exclusives.
-However, American sports fans may not like Fubo because of its lack of TBS for MLB live streams and TNT for NBA Playoffs live streams.
+Fubo also has regional sports networks on its Pro and Elite packages but they charge you an additional $11+ in fees for the privilege, which is why competitors often don't offer these RSNs.
+Additionally, Fubo lacks TBS for MLB live streams and TNT for NBA Playoffs live streams so while it offers a lot of sports it won't cover everything.

 Read our full Fubo review